shayonpal/check-reddit-posts/README.md

 ## Recent Updates

+- Modified output structure to organize summaries by date in `summaries/YYYY-MM-DD/` directories
 - Initial implementation with core functionality
 - Support for multiple subreddits
 - Configurable post ordering and timeframe